Service Topology

 06-Infrastructure

-① Switch Service: Switch the service to view the infrastructure, the options are the services at both ends of the clicked path or the clicked service
+① Switch Service: Switch the service whose infrastructure you want to view.
+The options are the two services at both ends of the clicked path or the clicked service itself.

 #1.1.6 Events

-View resource change events of service or path
+View resource change events for a service or path.

 06-Events